 People of Johannesson Lab

 I am Professor in Evolutionary genetics.
-I established my own research group at Uppsala University in 2005, after a PhD at the Swedish Agricultural University and a postdoc at University of California at Berkeley.
+I established my own independent research group at Uppsala University in 2005, after a PhD at the Swedish Agricultural University and a postdoc at University of California at Berkeley.
 I achieved an Associate Professorship (docentur) in 2006 and between 2007 and 2013 I held a senior research position (rådsforskartjänst) funded by the Swedish Research Council (VR).
 Since December 2013 I am a full professor.
 My research interest lies in the interface between mycology and evolutionary biology.
-In particular I am interested in using fungi as models to explore general evolutionary questions such as natural selection operating at multiple levels in the biological hierarchy, the causes and consequences of symbioses and switches in reproductive mode.
-Having obtained funding from VR and the European Research Council (ERC) has recently given me the opportunity to dive into the evolutionary consequences of meiotic drive.
+I study fungal life history traits and explore general evolutionary questions such as natural selection operating at multiple levels in the biological hierarchy, the causes and consequences of symbioses and switches in reproductive mode.
+In particular, with funding from VR and the European Research Council (ERC) I was in recent years given the opportunity to dive deep into the causes and evolutionary consequences of meiotic drive.

-I started my PhD studies in September 2016 and work on the fairy ring forming mushroom Marasmius oreades.
+I started my PhD studies in September 2016 and graduated in June 2021.
+I am now staying on in the group to finish my work.
+I work on the fairy ring forming mushroom Marasmius oreades.
 The main topics of my PhD project are intraorganismal variation and nuclear interactions in this fungus.
 I am interested in the processes that generate new variation outside of the sexual cycle, the consequences of having two autonomous nuclei in each cell, and also fungal biology, genomics and evolution in general.